Aftermath of the 2008 Mumbai attacks: Impact on the attack locations

 The Leopold Cafe opened its doors to customers just four days after the attacks.
 The owners wanted to repair the damaged parts of the cafe, while retaining some of the damaged pieces as a tribute to those who lost their lives in the attacks.

 Security forces handed back control of the Taj Mahal Hotel to the Taj group on 1 December 2008, and work on its repairs began that same day.
 Celebrated artist M.F.
-Hussain, whose art was destroyed in the attacks, has agreed to replace the paintings with a series that will condemn the attack.
-Hussain plans this series as a tribute to the staff of the hotel, who laid down their lives to save other people.
+Hussain, whose art was destroyed in the attacks, agreed to replace the paintings with a series that condemned the attack.
+Hussain planned this series as a tribute to the staff of the hotel, who laid down their lives to save other people.

-Control of the Trident has already been handed back to the management, while the Oberoi will take 3–4 months to resume operations.
+Control of the Trident was handed back to the management after the last attacker was killed, while the Oberoi took 3–4 months to resume operations.
 Both the Taj and Trident hotels reopened on 21 December 2008.

-Nariman House will also reopen soon, but it is not known exactly when.
-Several young Chabad couples from all over the world have stepped forward to move to Mumbai and continue the movement's work.
+Nariman House also reopened right after the attack, but it is not known exactly when.
+Several young Chabad couples from all over the world stepped forward to move to Mumbai and continue the movement's work in the aftermath.

 Impact on Mumbai

-In the aftermath of the November 2008 Mumbai attacks, all schools and colleges, and most offices were closed.
+In the aftermath of the 2008 Mumbai attacks, all schools and colleges, and most offices were closed.
 The Bombay Stock Exchange and National Stock Exchange remained closed on 27 November 2008.
 Shooting of Bollywood films and TV series had also been halted in the city.
 Many international airlines temporarily discontinued operations to Mumbai, in the interest of passenger and crew safety.

 The Indian Cricket League's ongoing tournament in Ahmedabad was canceled.
 The two remaining One Day Internationals of the seven match series between the visiting England cricket team and India were cancelled.
 The visiting team flew home, but returned to continue the test series.
 However, the venue of the second India-England test match, scheduled on 19–23 December, was shifted from Mumbai to Chennai.
 The inaugural Twenty20 Champions League, scheduled from 3 to 10 December, Mumbai being one of the host cities, was postponed.
 The attacks have brought into significance the issue of 379 Indian boats and 336 fishermen apprehended by the Pakistan marine agency, for entering their waters.
 Nearly 200 of the boats have reportedly been auctioned, now recognised as a national security issue for India.
 On 28 November, Pakistan released 99 fishermen who were apprehended, as part of confidence building measures with India.
 There were threats to blow up ITC Fortune Hotel in Navi Mumbai, after Mumbai police received a bomb threat from terrorists.
 Rumours about further shootings at Chhatrapati Shivaji Terminus were doing the rounds in Mumbai on 28 November, and were widely reported by the news channels.
 The Railway Police denied these rumours, but stopped trains approaching CST.